 Between the COVID-19 pandemic and the geopolitical tensions between two major trading hubs, US and China, it is expected that global trade will be volatile in the coming months and years.With numerous other issues impacting trade internationally, it can be quite difficult to gauge the global trade growth outlook.

 DMCC, the world’s flagship Free Zone and Government of Dubai Authority on commodities trade and enterprise, has released a complimentary Future of Trade 2020 report detailing the factors impacting trade, and the trends we can expect to see in this decade.

 The award-winning report will identify how global trade will be defined in the coming years in relation to the pandemic, politics, finance and infrastructure, technology, and sustainability.
 It will consolidate the research, data and perspectives of leaders across the globe collated over 12 months to provide an insight into what the future of international trade holds, especially in the eight key trading hubs – Dubai, London, Houston, Johannesburg, Shenzhen, Silicon Valley, Singapore and Zurich.
 Global trade operators will be able to use these insights to identify how they can best capitalise on the available opportunities.

 Here’s a teaser on what you can expect to uncover in our upcoming Future of Trade 2020 report:

 The Future of Global Trade Growth

-Considering the current international business environment that has been impacted by the COVID-19 pandemic, it comes as no surprise that the focus for most countries will be on economic recovery.
-To help the global economy in a post-COVID-19 world, governments may turn to longer-term shifts in strategy and avoid an over-reliance on international supply chains.
+Considering the current international business environment that the COVID-19 pandemic has impacted, it comes as no surprise that most countries will be focused on economic recovery.
+To help the global economy in a post-COVID-19 world, governments may turn to longer-term shifts in strategy with protectionism and avoid an over-reliance on international supply chains.